cds-snc/docs/development/rfcs/0009-code-review.md

 # Code Review

 ## Summary
 Code review is an integral part of how we work at CDS.
-Reviewing code provides an opportunity for other developers to understand the code.
-It provides a second set of experiences to shape the code.
+Having your code reviewed provides an extra layer of experience and guidance.
+It's easy to get lost in the forest and miss potential complications and simplifications.
+Providing reviews gives the opportunity to understand and shape the system as a whole.

+The process on both sides allows our developers to learn from each other.
+As much can be learned by the reviewer as the reviewee.

 This RFC lays out considerations for reviewing code at CDS.

 ## Motivation
 A shared set of considerations helps ease both the burden of being